Justin Wilson

 A person can also break the law in Texas by carrying a handgun in their car or boat if:

 In Texas, it’s also illegal for anyone under 18 to carry a location-restricted knife unless they are at home, traveling to or from their car or boat, or being directly supervised by a parent or legal guardian.
+It’s also illegal to carry a handgun openly in public unless it’s in a holster, even if part of the gun can be seen.

 Finally, it’s against the law to carry a handgun while intoxicated unless you’re at home, on private property with permission, or in a car or boat you own or have permission to be in.

 Unlawful carrying of weapons typically constitutes a Class A misdemeanor punishable by up to one year in jail, a fine of up to $4,000, or both.
 However, unlawfully carrying a location-restricted knife constitutes a Class C misdemeanor that imposes a fine of up to $500.
-Furthermore, unlawfully carrying a handgun while prohibited from possessing a firearm under a protection order or after a Class A misdemeanor domestic violence conviction commits a third-degree felony, imposing a sentence of two to 10 years in prison.
+Furthermore, unlawfully carrying a handgun while prohibited from possessing a firearm under a protection order or after a Class A misdemeanor domestic violence conviction commits a third-degree felony, imposing a sentence of two to ten years in prison.
 Carrying a handgun while prohibited from possessing a firearm due to a felony conviction is a second-degree felony punishable by a sentence of five to 20 years.

 Texas law prohibits individuals from intentionally, knowingly, or recklessly carrying a firearm, location-restricted knife, club, or other prohibited weapons in certain places, including: